isaacrankin/launch/README.md

 ## [Launch](https://github.com/isaacwebfix/launch/)

-Launch is a simple and opinionated front-end boilerplate.
-It aims to be flexible enough to integrate with server side frameworks and to scale with a projects demands.
+Launch is a simple front-end boilerplate.

+It includes a bunch of popular front-end technologies such as jQuery, Backbone.js, Underscore.js, Modernizr and Normalize.css - all tied together with a Grunt build.
+If Launch doesn't suit you, checkout [Yeoman](http://yeoman.io/).

 ###Installation & Usage

 Before starting, check you have all the dependencies installed (listed below).

-1. Open the config directory
+1. Open the src directory

-		cd src/config
+		cd src

 2. Install vendor libraries